AkankshaSawant1610/PLAYHIVEE/README.md

 🌿 Overview

-PlayHive is a full-stack web platform offering multiple mini-games with:
+PlayHive is a full-stack web platform offering multiple mini-games with user accounts, leaderboards, rulebooks, and an admin panel.

-User registration & login
+It includes:

+MindLoop, ShapeShifter, Emoji Decoder, Syntax Sprint

+User registration, login, and profile management

 Leaderboards & score tracking

-Rulebooks for each game

-Admin panel for monitoring users and scores
+Admin functionality for monitoring and managing the platform

+REST APIs backed by Spring Boot & MySQL

 Project Folders: